Feasibility Assessment of an Optically Powered Digital Retinal Prosthesis Architecture for Retinal Ganglion Cell Stimulation: Abstract

 \section{Abstract}

-\textit{Objective.} Clinical trials previously demonstrated the spectacular capacity to elicit visual percepts in blind patients affected with retinal diseases by electrically stimulating the remaining neurons on the retina.
-However, these implants restored very limited visual acuity and required transcutaneous cables traversing the eyeball, leading to reduced reliability and complex surgery with high postoperative infection risks. \textit{Approach.} To overcome the limitations imposed by cables, a retinal implant architecture in which near-infrared illumination carries both power and data through the pupil is presented.
+Clinical trials previously demonstrated the notable capacity to elicit visual percepts in blind patients affected with retinal diseases by electrically stimulating the remaining neurons on the retina.
+However, these implants restored very limited visual acuity and required transcutaneous cables traversing the eyeball, leading to reduced reliability and complex surgery with high postoperative infection risks.
+To overcome the limitations imposed by cables, a retinal implant architecture in which near-infrared illumination carries both power and data through the pupil to a digital stimulation controller is presented.
 A high efficiency multi-junction photovoltaic cell transduces the optical power to a CMOS stimulator capable of delivering flexible interleaved sequential stimulation through a diamond microelectrode array.
-To demonstrate the capacity to elicit a neural response with this approach while complying with the optical irradiance safety limit at the pupil, fluorescence imaging with a calcium indicator is used on a degenerate rat retina. \textit{Main results.} The power delivered by the laser at safe irradiance of 4~\si{\milli\watt\per\milli\meter\squared} is shown to be sufficient to both power the stimulator ASIC and elicit a response in retinal ganglion cells (RGCs), with the ability to generate of up to 35~000 pulses per second at the average stimulation threshold. \textit{Significance.} This confirms the feasibility of wirelessly generating a response in RGCs with a digital stimulation controller that can deliver complex multipolar stimulation patterns at high repetition rates.
+To demonstrate the capacity to elicit a neural response with this approach while complying with the optical irradiance limit at the pupil, fluorescence imaging with a calcium indicator is used on a degenerate rat retina.
+The power delivered by the laser at the permissible irradiance of 4~\si{\milli\watt\per\milli\meter\squared} at 850~\si{\nano\meter} is shown to be sufficient to both power the stimulator ASIC and elicit a response in retinal ganglion cells (RGCs), with the ability to generate of up to 35~000 pulses per second at the average stimulation threshold.
+This confirms the feasibility of generating a response in RGCs with an infrared-powered digital architecture capable of delivering complex sequential stimulation patterns at high repetition rates, albeit with some limitations.